Four Effective Strategies to Relieve Neck Pain from Screen Use | Simple Tips for Long-Term Comfort

 After a brief overview of interventions, this article focuses on the strengthening exercises recommended for reducing the neck pain associated with screen use.

-Consider four interventions when working to minimise screen related neck pain.
+Consider four interventions when working to minimise screen-related neck pain.

-• Aerobic Exercise – A trial of aerobic exercise as a treatment for persons suffering from migraine and co-existing tension-type headache and neck pain was found to significantly reduce migraine frequency, pain intensity and duration, and neck pain intensity[5].
+• Engage in Aerobic Exercise – A trial of aerobic exercise as a treatment for persons suffering from migraine and co-existing tension-type headache and neck pain was found to significantly reduce migraine frequency, pain intensity and duration, and neck pain intensity[5].

 • Exercises used in this example: bike/cross-trainer/brisk walking for 45 minutes, three times/week.